MerveAltunay/fibonacciSerial/README.md

 # fibonacciSerial
 Developing a rest service that reproduces the fibonacci serial another application that serves a html page to show the results.

-Technologies used: Java, Spring Framework, RESTFul services and Thymeleaf template engine.
+Technologies used: Java, Spring Framework, RESTFul services and Thymeleaf template engine, H2 database

 Template Engine:
 - Created a html page that has an input field for a single number and a submit button to trigger the api.